LeanneStoDomingo/recurtion/README.md

 # recurtion

-A Notion integration that automatically schedules recurring tasks
+A Notion integration that automatically updates recurring tasks